cernops/puppet-slurm/README.md

 ## Beginning with slurm

-To use the module, simply include it in your hostgroup manifest :
+To use the module, first include it in your hostgroup manifest :
 ```
 # my_hostgroup.pp